Black Sea deluge hypothesis: Counter-arguments

 Opponents of the deluge hypothesis point to clues that water was flowing out of the Black Sea basin as late as 15,000 years ago.

-In this alternative scenario, much depends on the evolution of the Bosphorus.
+In this alternative scenario, much depends on the evolution of the Bosporus.
 According to a study from 2001, the modern sill is 32–34 m below sea level and consists of Quaternary sand over-lying Paleozoic bedrock in which three sills are found at 80–85 m below sea level.
 Sedimentation on these sills started before 10,000 years ago and continued until 5,300 years ago.

-A large part of the academic geological community also continues to reject the idea that there could have been enough sustained long-term pressure by water from the Aegean to dig through a supposed isthmus at the present Bosphorus or enough of a difference in water levels (if at all) between the two water basins.
+A large part of the academic geological community also continues to reject the idea that there could have been enough sustained long-term pressure by water from the Aegean to dig through a supposed isthmus at the present Bosporus or enough of a difference in water levels, if any, between the two water basins.

-In 2007, a research anthology on the topic was published which makes much of the earlier Russian research available in English for the first time and combines it with more recent scientific findings.
+In 2007, a research anthology on the topic was published which made much of the earlier Russian research available in English for the first time and combined it with more recent scientific findings.